12 Best Beaches in Santa Barbara, CA

 6. Butterfly Beach

-Petite and pretty, Butterfly Beach is a favorite beach in upscale Montecito.
-It sits across the street from the elegant Four Seasons Resort The Biltmore Santa Barbara one of Santa Barbara's top beach resorts.
-People-watching is prime here–keep an eye out for celebrities strolling along the bougainvillea-lined beachfront promenade.
+Petite and pretty, Butterfly Beach is a favorite beach in posh Montecito.
+It sits across the street from the Four Seasons Resort The Biltmore Santa Barbara, and although the hotel is currently closed, people-watching is still prime here.
+Keep an eye out for celebrities strolling along the bougainvillea-lined beachfront promenade.

 At high tide, the shore almost disappears beneath the froth and fizz of the surf, but at low tide, this is a lovely spot to soak up some rays and walk your dog; you can also let your pooch run leash-free.
 Thanks to the gently sloping shore and typically calm waters, swimming is also popular.
 Butterfly Beach is also a romantic spot to watch the sunset.